Skip to content

 Auth - Attribute

 Identify users by passing identity attributes directly on the widget element.
-No backend required.
+No backend required, but the identifier remains visible in the browser.

 How it works